 Brain Changes in Response to Long Antarctic Expeditions

 Asst.
 Prof. Dr. Alexander Stahn has led a long duration study to investigate isolation and confinement in Antarctica on the human brain.
 The results were published in the "New England Journal of Medicine".
-A social media-video can be found by clicking the picture above (credit: "Social Media Charité").
+A PDF from "Frankfurter Allgemeine Zeitung" (article in German) can be found by clicking the picture above.

 at the 22nd IAA Humans in Space Symposium 11-14 November, 2019 Dubai, UAE